 Partner in a partnership

 Beneficiary of an estate or trust

-Insurance policy dividends totaling more than the premiums you paid
+Insurance policy dividends more than the premiums you paid

 Interest you received or paid on securities transferred between interest payment dates